On Decoding of Reed-Muller Codes Using a Local Graph Search: Conclusion

 \section{Conclusion}

-A new decoder for RM codes is presented.
-It benefits from the representation of the code as a graph.
-Such representation allows using a greedy local search algorithm that is able to return the output codeword with low complexity.
-The algorithm demonstrates significantly better performance in comparison with the state-of-the-art decoders of RM codes that have similar computational complexity.
-In case of a BSC, it allows achieving the performance of the ML decoder with low maximum computational complexity, while in case of a BI-AWGN channel, the ML decoder performance is achieved with feasible average computational complexity.
-In addition, the algorithm benefits from the CRC that allows decreasing the average computational complexity.
+We presented a new decoder for RM codes, which benefits from the representation of the code as a graph.
+Such representation allows using a greedy local search algorithm that is able to find the transmitted codeword efficiently.
+In almost all considered cases, our algorithm outperforms the state-of-the-art decoders of RM codes with a similar complexity.
+Furthermore, the proposed algorithm allows achieving the performance of the ML decoder with a reasonable worst-case running time on a BSC.
+In the case of a BI-AWGN channel, we demonstrated that the ML decoder performance is achieved with a feasible average computational complexity, which can be further reduced using a CRC.